Skip to main content

 Is there financial assistance for foreign students?

+Yes, as part of our offer of admission, the Department of Communication provides a funding offer that guarantees financial support for the first five years of our program.
 We are typically able to make offers of admission to one or two foreign students each year.
 Foreign applicants are strongly encouraged to pursue funding opportunities from their home countries' government, as well as from international funding agencies, such as the Fulbright and Ford Foundation fellowships.
 In addition, foreign applicants from Canada or Mexico may wish to look into funding opportunities though the following two agencies:

 Social Sciences and Humanities Research Council of Canada